 - Preheat oven to 350F (177C) and prepare a 10" round pan by lining the bottom with parchment paper or by lightly greasing.
 Set aside.

-- Gradually stir dry ingredients into wet until completely combined.
+- Add in flour, cornstarch, baking powder, and salt and mix in until combined.
 Stir in chocolate chips and sprinkles.

 - Spread batter evenly into prepared pan.
 Bake on 350F for 30 minutes or until edges just begin to turn golden brown.

-- Pipe icing around the rim of your cooled cookie cake -- I used a piping bag fitted with a Wilton 2D tip, but in a pinch you can simply transfer your frosting to a ziploc bag, snip off a small corner, and pipe that way.
+- Transfer frosting to a piping bag and pipe icing around the rim of your cooled cookie cake -- I used a piping bag fitted with a Wilton 2D tip, but in a pinch you can simply transfer your frosting to a ziploc bag, snip off a small corner, and pipe that way.
+Top frosting with sprinkles for decoration